 This is stress you can avoid by not having a Black Mage, and it’s arguable about which is the better choice.
 I at least appreciate that no boss is going to require a specific class to beat it.
 A White Mage (for healing) is pretty much mandatory, however.
 A Red Mage trying to split the difference isn’t going to cut it by the end of the game, and there are enough dangerous undead enemies that a White Mage’s undead-slaying holy magic is actually pretty useful.

 Magic is also one of the main places where you feel a major localization issue of this version.
 Many registers have a four character limit, most prominently your characters’ names and the names of magic spells.
 This was built to accommodate Japanese kanji, and the English localization team had to make do with how to convey things like “a spell that damages the undead” with only four letters.
 This leads to a lot of elusive choices.
 “PURE” doesn’t really cover what “Antidote” needs to, but they’re doing the best with what they have.
 “Thunder” to “LIT” is probably going for “lightning,” but why not “THUN?”
-I assume Nintendo of America wasn’t okay with a spell named “Kill,” so it’s changed to “RUB” (as in “rub out?”
-What’s with all the localization teams back then speaking like 1920s gangsters?)
-The spell list in the manual becomes a critical reference and you stand to be the most confused with this game if you don’t have it ready nearby.
+I assume Nintendo of America wasn’t okay with a spell named “Kill,” so it’s changed to “RUB” (presumably, after the old “rub out” key) The spell list in the manual becomes a critical reference and you stand to be the most confused with this game if you don’t have it ready nearby.

 The first Final Fantasy is also notoriously buggy.
 Fans have examined what you suspect is true when playing and confirmed that, yes, a number of spells just outright don’t work.
 Two spells meant to buff your characters have no effect at all – luckily, Haste is still the go-to for a Black Mage to boost a fighting character and it works just fine.
 Any sword that is meant to be more effective against a certain monster (Werebane, Dragonsbane) simply isn’t.
 Weapons that are supposed to balance low damage with more frequent critical hits just don’t.
 Luckily, these don’t fundamentally break the game.
 It does steer you away from certain equipment, but doesn’t really cripple the experience.
 Even the fact that the Intelligence stat appears to do nothing and Mages never improve still works in the context of Wizardry and the games that came before – your initial FIRE spell isn’t meant to morph into a better spell under this system; that’s what FIR2 is for.